 In Nebraska, Natural Resources Districts across the state are charged with protecting water, air and soil and when they suggest regulations, it’s not always popular.

 “Generationally, we have been spoiled,” said Mike Sousek, the manager of the Lower Elkhorn NRD in Norfolk.
 “Here, through the generations, we had all the water in the world, and it was good quality, and we never made the effort to do some of these conservation things that are good for the system and good for the sustainability of it.
 And now we are at a point where we’ve neglected it long enough that we are getting maybe to a critical state.”

 At the state level, the Nebraska Department of Environment and Energy and the Department of Health and Human Services have oversight over drinking water, distributing federal money and working with communities with nitrate levels that are trending upward.

 The state Department of Environment and Energy issued 32 nitrate violation notices to 18 community water systems in 2018, according to this report.
 Overall, notices for nitrate violations are down significantly since 2009, but there’s still room for more education.

 Sue Dempsey, the administrator of the drinking water division at the Department of Health and Human Services, said nitrate contamination in the drinking water is one of her top priorities.
-In 2020, she is planning to visit communities in Nebraska as part of a drinking water education and awareness campaign.
+In 2020, she had planned to visit communities in Nebraska as part of a drinking water education and awareness campaign.